-2. Artificial clay nests: Cliff Swallows are very attracted to previous years’ nests, which save time and energy that otherwise be used in the building of a new nest.
-We have developed nests made of potter's clay and fired; the nests are durable, breathable, and most importantly, realistic.
+2. Artificial clay nests: Cliff Swallows are very attracted to previous years’ nests, which save time and energy that otherwise would be in the construction of a new nest.
+We have developed nests made of fired stoneware clay; the nests are durable, breathable, and realistic.
 They are made to varying degrees of completion, which also mimics natural conditions.
-Partially-completed nests are often used at established nesting sites, and complete nests are used when attempting to attract swallows to a brand new site.

-3. Reduce competition from House Sparrows: Cliff Swallows cannot compete with House Sparrows, which are a non-native, aggressive cavity-nesting species that takes over nests, ejecting adults, eggs, and young.
-(View our 2021 article on the effect of House Sparrows on nesting Cliff Swallows in Massachusetts here.)
+3. Reduce competition from House Sparrows: Cliff Swallows cannot compete with House Sparrows, which are a non-native, aggressive, cavity-nesting species that takes over nests, ejecting adults, eggs, and young.
+(View our 2021 article, which describes the effect of House Sparrows on nesting Cliff Swallows in Massachusetts here.)

-4. Social attraction: Cliff Swallows are very social, nesting in groups, with nests tightly clustered.
-The sound of breeding calls is very attractive to a passing Cliff Swallow.
+4. Social attraction: Cliff Swallows are extremely social, they nest in groups and nesting activity tends to be synchronized.
+Thus the sounds of breeding calls are very attractive to a passing Cliff Swallow.

-Currently there are other factors in addition habitat loss that are affecting Cliff Swallows.
-However in spite of these factors, we have found that by improving habitat, breeding success can increase at a given site (Data from Shelburne, MA).
+There are other factors in addition habitat loss that are negatively impacting Cliff Swallows.
+In spite of these factors, we have found that by improving habitat at the nesting site, breeding success can increase at a given site.
+(Data from Shelburne, MA).